vantage-sh/docs.vantage.sh/docs/budgets.md

 </details>
 3. From the top right of the screen, click **New Budget**.
 4. Enter a budget **Name** and click **Create Budget**.
 5. A budget details page is displayed.
 Under **Assign to Cost Report or Segment**, select the report you want the budget to be displayed on.
-6. You can create **Budget Alerts** to assign once your budget is created.
+You can create **Budget Alerts** to assign once your budget is created.
 Any associated alerts will also be listed here.
-See the section below for more details.
+See the [section below](/budgets#create-alerts) for more details.
-7. For **Budget Periods**, click **New Budget Period**.
+6. For **Budget Periods**, click **New Budget Period**.
 Budgets can have multiple budget periods, one for each month, with a specific amount for each period:
-   - Enter a start date in **YYYY-MM** format (i.e., 2024-03).
+   - Enter a start date in **YYYY-MM** format (e.g., 2024-03).
    - Enter an optional period end date.
    - Enter a total monthly budget amount in dollars.
    - Click **New Budget Period** to add additional budget periods.